catpaladin/catpaladin.github.io/content/posts/go-simple-api.md

 These are just some basics.
 A lot more can be done (e.g. Add password complexity requirements, rate limiting, better logging, etc).
 In addition, there's the whole containerization and deployment to consider.

+{{<admonition title="📝 NOTE" bg-color="#283593">}}
-> Edit: Here are some further considerations.
+Here are some further considerations.
 Remember that this is a development example.
 Remember to enable TLS, rotate passwords, and properly handle JWT secrets.
 Also consider creating roles to create some RBAC to the API.
+{{</admonition>}}

 Again, you can find all this code on [Github](https://github.com/catpaladin/go-api-example).